Quantcast

 Shutterstock

 Amaranth is another kind of grain that falls into the pseudocereal category.
-What that means is that while it's not technically a cereal grain like oats or wheats, it's oftentimes prepared like it's one.
+What that means is that while it's not technically a cereal grain like oats or wheat, it's oftentimes prepared like it's one.
 Amaranth is cool because it's a gluten-free grain that has fiber, protein, antioxidants, manganese, magnesium, iron, selenium and copper in it.
-If you eat amaranth on a consistent basis, it can lower bodily inflammation, lower cholesterol levels and risk of heart disease.
+If you eat amaranth on a consistent basis, it can lower bodily inflammation, lower cholesterol levels, and risk of heart disease.

 Your hair will love amaranth because it contains the amino acid lysine that moisturizes your hair and prevents hair loss.
-Many people also find amaranth to be a grain that soothes skin, slows down the aging process, heals breakouts and improves the overall health of your skin over time.
+Many people also find amaranth to be a grain that soothes skin, slows down the aging process, heals breakouts, and improves the overall health of your skin over time.

 Try this Recipe: Amaranth Porridge with Roasted Pears